Joc Pederson Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have a 4.07 team ERA that ranks 12th across all league pitching staffs.
+- The Cubs have the 10th-ranked team ERA among all MLB pitching staffs (4.00).

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.